commontoolsinc/RFC/rfc/sigil.md

 - Handling binary data and file metadata consistently within facts
 - Building reactive systems that respond to changes in referenced facts

 The sigil protocol addresses these needs by providing a type-safe, extensible system for encoding various kinds of references directly within the memory protocol's JSON fact data model.
+Sigils are resolved through the [Schema Query Protocol], enabling applications to work with computed values and relationships without implementing complex resolution logic.

 ## Sigil Foundation